-You may have many questions when you set out on your fostering journey - you can find out some of the answers here.
+You may have many fostering questions when you first set out on your foster care journey – that’s why we’ve put together some commonly asked foster care questions and answers.

-If your question isn’t listed below or you want to talk to us further, you can give us a call or email email@example.com for some free advice.
+If your fostering question isn’t listed below or you want to talk to us further, you can get in touch with a member of our friendly team for some free advice.

 We do not expect our carers to come to us with first aid training.
 We do, however, offer mandatory child first aid training to carers.